-AND WHEREAS, it is also noted that the School has incurred Rs.16,16,975 for purchase of luxury car (Toyota) in FY 2014-15 which is in contravention of Section 18 (4) of DSEA, 1973.
-Therefore, the school is directed to recover Rs.16,16,975 from the society.
+AND WHEREAS, it is also noticed that the School has incurred Rs.6,37,41,496 for repayment of loan taken for vehicle and building and payment of interest thereon.
+Therefore, the school is directed to recover the same from the society.
 The amount of receipts along with copy of bank statements showing receipt of above mentioned amount should be submitted with DoE, in compliance of the same, within sixty days from the date of the order.
 Non-compliance of this shall be taken up as per DSEA&R, 1973.

-Accordingly, it is hereby conveyed that the proposal of fee increase of National Victor Public School, IP Extension, New Delhi-92 (School Id: 1002270) is rejected by the Director of Education.
+Accordingly, it is hereby conveyed that the proposal of fee increase of Paramount International School, Sector-23,Dwarka, New Delhi (School Id: 1821219) is rejected by the Director of Education.
 Further, the management of said school is hereby directed under section 24(3) of DSEAR 1973 to comply with the following directions:

-Not to increase any fee in pursuance to the proposal submitted by School on any account including implementation of 7th CPC for the academic session 2017-18 and if the fee is already increased and charged for the academic session 2017-18, the same shall be refunded to the parents or adjusted in the fee of subsequent months.

-2. To communicate the parents through its website, notice board and circular about rejection of fee increase proposal of the School by the Directorate of Education.

-- 3. To rectify all the financial and other irregularities as listed above and submit the compliance report within 30 days to the D.D.E (PSB). - 4.
+- Not to increase any fee in pursuance to the proposal submitted by School on any account including implementation of 7th CPC for the academic session 2017-18 and if the fee is already increased and charged for the academic session 2017-18, the same shall be refunded to the parents or adjusted in the fee of subsequent months. - To communicate the parents through its website, notice board and circular about rejection of fee increase proposal of the School by the Directorate of Education. - To rectify all the financial and other irregularities as listed above and submit the compliance report within 30 days to the D.D.E (PSB). - 4.
 To ensure that the salaries and allowances shall come out from the fees whereas capital expenditure will be a charge on the savings in accordance with the principles laid down by Hon'ble Supreme Court of Delhi in its Judgment of Modern School vs Union of India.
-Therefore, School not to include capital expenditure as a component of fee structure to be submitted by the School under section 17(3) of DSEA, 1973. - 5.
-To utilize the fee collected from students in accordance with the provisions of Rule 177 of the DSER, 1973 and orders and directions issued by this Directorate from time to time. - 6.
-In case of submission of any proposal for increase in fee for the next academic session, the compliance of the above listed financial and other irregularities/violations will also be attached.
+Therefore, School not to include capital expenditure as a component of fee structure to be submitted by the School under section 17(3) of DSEA, 1973. - To utilize the fee collected from students in accordance with the provisions of Rule 177 of the DSER, 1973 and orders and directions issued by this Directorate from time to time. - In case of submission of any proposal for increase in fee for the next academic session, the compliance of the above listed financial and other irregularities/violations will also be attached.